-The process of getting oxygen into the body for tissue utilization and the removal of CO2 into the atmosphere.
+The process of taking oxygen into the body for tissue utilization and removing CO2 into the atmosphere

 34. Carbon dioxide diffuses into what?

-Capillary blood before being carried to the lung for exchange with alveolar gases.
+It diffuses into capillary blood before being carried to the lungs for removal.

-35. Gas movement between the lungs and tissues occurs by what?
+35. Gas movement between the lungs and tissues occurs because of what?

-38. What is the difference of the oxygen diffusion gradient compared to the carbon dioxide diffusion gradient?
+38. What is the difference between the oxygen and carbon dioxide diffusion gradients?

-Oxygen has a cascade gradient moving from the atmosphere to intracellular.
-Carbon dioxide moves from intracellular to the atmosphere.
+Oxygen has a cascade gradient moving from the atmosphere into the cell.
+Carbon dioxide moves from the cell into the atmosphere.

-39. The carbon dioxide diffusion gradients cascade causes what?
+39. The carbon dioxide diffusion gradient cascade causes what?

-It causes CO2 to move from tissues into the venous blood, which is transported to the lungs and out to the atmosphere.
+It causes CO2 to move from tissues into venous blood, which is transported to the lungs.
+Then it is exhaled out into the atmosphere.

-40. The alveolar partial pressure of carbon dioxide (PACO2) varies directly with the body’s what?
+40. The alveolar partial pressure of carbon dioxide varies directly with what?

 It varies with the body’s production of CO2 and inversely with alveolar ventilation.

-42. Normally complex respiratory control mechanisms maintain the PACO2 within a range of what?
+42. Respiratory control mechanisms normally maintain the PaCO2 within a range of what?

-43. If carbon dioxide production increases as with exercise or fever, what happens to ventilation?
+43. If carbon dioxide production increases, what happens to ventilation?

-Ventilation automatically increases to maintain PACO2 within the normal range.
+Ventilation automatically increases to maintain the PaCO2 within the normal range.

-44. What is the most important factor in determining the alveolar partial pressure of oxygen (PAO2)?
+44. What is the most important factor in determining the alveolar partial pressure of oxygen?

-45. Once oxygen is in the lungs it is diluted by what 2 things?
+45. Oxygen in the lungs is diluted by what?